nguoilapro/npDuo/README.md

 ## What's new?

-> 0.15
+> 0.15 | Don't support anymore!
+Please update npDuo!
 >> Let's say hello with npDuo.
 I'm a useful userscript for Duolingo!

-> 0.15.1
+> 0.15.1 | Don't support anymore!
+Please update npDuo!
 >> I'm new!
->>> In this version, I removed the text "Đang cập nhật..." in the settings.
+>>> Fix something...
 This is a mini-update!

 > 0.16 (Mix)
 >> My name is npDuo Mix.
 I'm available now!